tim-grams/Dynamic-Interval-Restrictions/docs/source/cli.rst

     python3 cli.py evaluate

-For example, run the above command with the standard configuration to reproduce the results with the pretrained MPS-TD3 agent with complex restrictions (14 obstacles):
+For example, run the above command with the standard configuration to reproduce the results with the pretrained MPS-TD3 agent and complex restrictions (14 obstacles):

 Afterward, you can load the step- and episode-results files in the evaluation notebook to visualize the outcomes.